 Festivity carries in the air as much as the sounds of saxophones and trumpets in New Orleans.
 It is a constant celebration of the human spirit, from the ever-lively Mardi Gras and Carnival to the breathtaking and historic tombs draped in oak canopies and Spanish moss.
 It is a city going through a kind of rebirth after the destruction of Katrina, reconstructing whole neighbourhoods, but it has lost none of its charm, its spark, its magic, its people's inextinguishable joie-de-vivre, none of what makes it a unique city in the United States and in the world.
 Steeped in cultural references, first-time visitors will feel somehow familiar with the city, and never want to leave.

-The coastal barrier city of New Smyrna Beach is “Florida’s Secret Pearl” with good reason.
-Consistently given recognition on numerous “best surf town” lists, New Smyrna Beach was even ranked as "one of the world's top 20 surf towns" by National Geographic Magazine in 2012.
-Watersports remain its most popular feature, with swimming, scuba diving, kitesurfing, and surfing at the forefront.
-Outdoors enthusiasts have little fear, however: you’ll discover myriad opportunities to fish, sail, motorboat, golf, hike, and more at New Smyrna Beach!
+The coastal barrier city of New Smyrna Beach is “Florida’s Secret Pearl” for good reason.
+Consistently given recognition on numerous “best surf town” lists, New Smyrna Beach was even ranked as "one of the world's top 20 surf towns" by National Geographic Magazine.
+Water sports remain its most popular feature, with swimming, scuba diving, kite-surfing, and surfing at the forefront.
+Outdoors enthusiasts have little fear, however: you’ll discover myriad opportunities to fish, sail, motorboat, golf, hike, and more at New Smyrna Beach.

 Newport, Oregon is a beachcomber's paradise.
-The bustling port town is one of Central Coast’s prides, serving home or a proximity to 6 beaches!
+The bustling port town is one of Central Coast’s prides, in proximity to 6 beaches!
 Newport’s unique fishing and maritime identity flows with Yaquina Bay (featuring the largest commercial fishing fleet in the state of Oregon), the Marine Science Center, Undersea Gardens, and the Oregon Coast Aquarium.
 It doesn’t end there, though: Newport also flaunts a downtown “Deco” district replete with art deco buildings, art galleries, creative shops, and cute restaurants.

 As an Atlantic resort town, Ocean City, Maryland has excitement in its DNA.
 Its various hotspots have been featured on shows spanning the Travel Channel and Discovery Channel, highlighting Ocean City’s beach fun and good local eateries!
 The Boardwalk maintains a constant stream of entertainment for all ages, from movies on the beach to waterfront concerts.